-In order for a surgeon's tendency to operate to be a valid instrument, one must assume that there are no lurking variables which simultaneously influence the value of TTO for the surgeon assigned to a patient and the patient's health outcomes.
-Suppose instead that surgeons with higher TTO are precisely the more skilled surgeons.
-Were this the case, and if patients most in the most dire straits were assigned to the most skilled surgeons, then TTO's status as an instrumental variable would be undermined and the resulting estimate of surgery's efficacy in managing colitis and diverticulitis may be biased.
-While the data include measures of surgeon age and experience, these are imperfect measures of surgical skill, such that even after adjusting for these measures a critic of the study may be unconvinced that bias has been removed.
+For surgeons' tendency to operate to be a valid instrument one must assume that there are no unobserved variables which simultaneously influence the TTO for the surgeon assigned to a patient and the patient's health outcomes.
+Imagine that surgeons with a higher TTO are more skilled surgeons.
+If the sickest patients are treated by the most skilled surgeons, then the resulting estimate of surgery's efficacy may be biased.
+While the data include measures of surgeon age and experience, these are imperfect measures of surgical skill, such that a critic of the study may be unconvinced that bias has been removed.

-Such suspicions of residual bias motivate sensitivity analyses for IV studies.
-A sensitivity analysis asks how strong the impact of a hidden bias would have to be on the instrumental variable to alter the substantive conclusions from the study. \citet{Rosenbaum:1996} first proposed a sensitivity analysis for the possibility of hidden bias in instrumental variable studies.
-Existing methods for sensitivity analysis in an IV design share a common limitation: they are derived under the assumption of a pre-specified model of effects for each individual in the observational study.
-By far the most prevalent model for effects under these approaches is that of proportional doses - i.e. that the difference in potential outcomes under encouragement to treatment versus encouragement to control is proportional to the difference in treatment actually received under encouragement to treatment versus encouragement to control \citep{Rosenbaum:2002a, Imbens:2005b}.
-This model is reviewed in \S \ref{sec:propdose}.
-In our example, with respect to length of stay, this would imply the hospital length of stay that would have been observed if assigned to a surgeon with a high versus low TTO would be proportional to the difference in whether or not surgery would actually be performed on that individual when assigned to a high versus low TTO surgeon, and further that the same proportionality constant holds across all individuals.
-This would imply that all patients who would undergo surgery if and only if assigned to a surgeon with a high TTO have the same treatment effect.
-Furthermore, with binary outcomes such as our complication outcome, the only plausible value for this effect would be zero.
+Suspicions of residual bias motivate sensitivity analyses for IV studies.
+A sensitivity analysis asks how strong the impact of a hidden bias would have to be on the instrumental variable to alter the substantive conclusions of a study.
+Existing methods for sensitivity analysis share a common limitation: they are derived under a pre-specified model of effects for each individual.
+The most prevalent model for effects is that of proportional doses - that the difference in potential outcomes under encouragement to treatment versus encouragement to control is proportional to the difference in treatment actually received under encouragement to treatment versus encouragement to control \citep{Imbens:2005b}.
+Under this model, all patients who would undergo surgery if and only if assigned to a surgeon with a high TTO would have the same treatment effect.